andrew-sotiriou/text-manip/README.md

 Display the stripped string and size
 Iterate through the string and count the number of times each letter appears Pass those values to ChartJS and display the Chart

-Note: I am planning to do one side with pure JS and one side using JQuery.
-Currently only the pure JS side is working.